wsapiens/spark-property-manager/README.md

 ## How to record expense

-* Add Property from Property Manager View.
-Building unit will be added automatically as default unit
+* Add a property from the Property Manager view; the building unit will be automatically added as the default unit.

-* Add or modify Unit for the added Property from Unit Manager View
+* Add or modify a unit for the added property from the Unit Manager view.

-* Add Expense with selecting Unit / Property and Expense Type, you can also upload photo copy of the receipt On the mobile, user will be prompted to take picture or choose photo in device.
+* Add an expense by selecting the unit/property and expense type; you can also upload a receipt photo.
+  On mobile, users will be prompted to either take a picture or choose a photo from the device.

-* For importing, bank / credit card statement, it needs to be flat file (.csv) format Each bank and credit card company has different formation, so need to define column number for data type/kind first.
+* For importing bank or credit card statements, use a flat file (.csv) format.
+  As each bank and credit card company has a different format, define the column numbers for each data type first.
-  Once setup import column configuration on Import Manager view, load up .csv file to populate expenses
+  Once the import column configuration is set in the Import Manager view, upload the .csv file to populate expenses.